microsoft/PackageUploader/README.md

 Question: Will I need to do anything different for delta uploads to work? <br>
 Answer: You will not - this will all be done at the service layer and client shouldn't have to be touched.

+Question: Will the wrapper support other actions? <br>
+Answer: We will indeed!
+Deleting/removing packages, moving packages between branches and publishing will all be added.

+Question: Could I use this wrapper to automate and update other parts of partner center apart from uploads? <br>
+Answer: Unfortunately not right now and our only scope was uploads.
+The API teams are working to further expand this out to other parts of partner center.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a